 (1) Public water systems which do not collect five or more routine samples/month must undergo an initial sanitary survey by June 29, 1994 for community public water systems and June 29, 1999 for non-community water systems.
-Thereafter, systems must undergo another sanitary survey every five years, except that non-community water systems using only protected and disinfected ground water, as defined by the Department, must undergo subsequent sanitary surveys at least every ten years after the initial sanitary survey.
-The Department must review the results of each sanitary survey to determine whether the existing monitoring frequency is adequate and what additional measures, if any, the system needs to undertake to improve drinking water quality.
+Thereafter, systems must undergo another sanitary survey every five years, except that non-community water systems using only protected and disinfected ground water, as defined by the Division, must undergo subsequent sanitary surveys at least every ten years after the initial sanitary survey.
+The Division must review the results of each sanitary survey to determine whether the existing monitoring frequency is adequate and what additional measures, if any, the system needs to undertake to improve drinking water quality.

-(2) Sanitary surveys must be performed by the Department or an agent approved by the Department.
-The system is responsible for ensuring the survey takes place.

-(e) Fecal coliforms/Escherichia coli (E. coli) testing:

-(1) If any routine or repeat sample is total coliform-positive, the system must analyze that total coliform-positive culture medium to determine if fecal coliforms are present, except that the system may test for E. coli in lieu of fecal coliforms.
-If fecal coliforms or E. coli are present, the system must notify the Department by the end of the day when the system is notified of the test result, unless the system is notified of the result after the Department office is closed, in which case the system must notify the Department before the end of the next business day.

-(2) The Department has the discretion to allow a

-public water system, on a case-by-case basis, to forgo fecal coliform or E. coli testing on a total coliform-positive sample if that system assumes that the total coliform-positive sample is fecal coliform-positive of E. coli-positive.
-Accordingly, the system must notify the Department as specified in paragraph (e) (1) of this section and the provisions of section 5.3.1 (b).
+- (2) Sanitary surveys must be performed by the Division or an agent approved by the Chief of the Division.
+The system is responsible for ensuring the survey takes place. - (e) Fecal coliforms/Escherichia coli (E. coli) testing: - (1) If any routine or repeat sample is total coliform-positive, the system must analyze that total coliform-positive culture medium to determine if fecal coliforms are present, except that the system may test for E. coli in lieu of fecal coliforms.
+If fecal coliforms or E. coli are present, the system must notify the Division in writing by the end of the day when the system is notified of the test result, unless the system is notified of the result after the Division's office is closed, in which case the system must notify the Division before the end of the next business day. - (2) The Division has the discretion to allow a public water system, on a case-by-case basis, to forgo fecal coliform or E. coli testing on a total coliform-positive sample if that system assumes that the total coliform-positive sample is fecal coliform-positive of E. colipositive.
+Accordingly, the system must notify the Division as specified in paragraph (e) (1) of this section and the provisions of section 5.3.1 (b) apply.